 All of these are easiest to achieve through a process that is a partnership not a transfer.
 Coproduced knowledge should be scientifically valid; socially robust and policy relevant.
-Co-produced research is often more accurate and likely to make a difference, but risks being seen as regarded as less objective or not innovative by other researchers.
+Co-produced research is often more accurate and with high impact potential, but risks being seen as regarded as less objective or not innovative by other researchers.
 Furthermore, co-produced knowledge takes time and requires management input - and still might not give 'the' answer!